Doubly robust estimation with functional outcomes missing at random: Introduction

 In this paper, we contribute by studying the OR and DR estimators in the context of functional outcomes.
 We provide their limiting distributions by considering first a discretisation of the functional domain, and showing that the resulting multivariate, but finite-dimensional, estimator is asymptotically multivariate normal.
 By then showing the tightness of the functional estimator, we obtain a Gaussian process as the limiting distribution of the (infinite dimensional) functional estimator of the mean.
 The double robustness property holds for the functional DR estimator, where the limiting process is Gaussian and $\sqrt{n}$-consistent even when only one of the nuisance models is correctly specified.

 These asymptotic properties allow us to use recent results in \cite{Liebl} to propose simultaneous confidence bands for the functional mean, providing a given coverage level over the entire domain.
 At the same time, these bands also allow for local inferences and the interpretation of local significance levels over user-determined partitions of the domain.
-Up to our knowledge, there is only one earlier attempt to study semi-parametric estimators in the present context. \cite{Belloni}, in the causal inference context, study double robust estimators and obtain their limiting distribution, but without an expression for the covariance function.
+Up to our knowledge, there are only few earlier peer-reviewed publications on doubly robust estimators in the present context. \cite{Belloni}, in the causal inference context, study doubly robust estimators and obtain their limiting distribution, but without an expression for the covariance function.
 Instead, they propose a resampling scheme to obtain valid inference.
 In another related contribution, \cite{ecker2023causal} study an OR estimator for a functional causal effect and provides its finite sample distribution, albeit under stricter distributional assumptions about the underlying data.

 The paper is organised as follows.
 Section 2 presents the estimators and their asymptotic properties.
 In Section 3, a Monte Carlo study illustrates the finite sample properties of the estimators, and in particular shows that the simultaneous confidence bands have the expected empirical coverages in a range of situations.
 Section 4 presents an application where we study a counterfactual question: what would be the average life income trajectory for the Swedish cohort born in 1954 if all had been living at age 20 in a large labour market region?
 A discussion concludes the paper in Section 5.